USIU-Hackathon/guide/hackathon.md

 #### Judging criteria/ Scoring

 With such an appealing grand prize on the line, we want to make sure that the judging criteria is as **transparent** and fair as possible.
-Given the time constraints and available resources, teams are not required to have a working demo for their product.
+Given the time constraints and available resources, teams are not required to have a fully functioning demo of their product.
 Instead, everyone is given the breakdown of exactly what the scoring sheet will look like, so that they plan their presentations accordingly:

 ##### 60% of the score is calculated from peer scores: